 How To Add Linux Commands To The Queue And Execute Them One By One

-Today, I came across a coolest Linux command line utility called “Task Spooler”.
-As the name implies, Task spooler is a Unix batch system that can be used to add the Linux commands to the queue and execute them one after the other in numerical order (ascending order, to be precise).
+Today, I stumbled upon a cool Linux command line utility called “Task Spooler”.
+As the name says, Task spooler is a Unix batch system that can be used to add the Linux commands to the queue and execute them one after the other in numerical order (ascending order, to be precise).
 Please do not confuse it with ‘at’ command, which is used to execute Linux commands at a specified time.
 Unlike at command, Task spooler runs a command immediately from the queue as soon as the previous command is finished.

 In this brief tutorial, let me show you how to install and use Task Spooler in Unix-like operating systems.